Alfonso Checa (Baza, active 1935-1978)

 José Contreras(Granada active. c.
 1730-1779)

-José Contreras, nicknamed "El Granadino," was born in Granada near the beginning of the eighteenth century.
-He appears to have done his apprenticeship in Italy building violins in the style of Guarneri.
-He also made guitars.
-Sometime around 1740 he moved to Madrid where he continued to work until his death in 1779.
+José Contreras, known as "El Granadino," was born in Granada in the early 18th century.
+He is believed to have apprenticed in Italy, where he crafted violins in the style of Guarneri.
+In addition to violins, he also built guitars.
+Around 1740, he moved to Madrid, where he continued his work until his death in 1779.

 Antonio Duran (Granada b.
 1940 - d.
 2007).